 The student’s contract contemplates a full-time commitment for no less that ten weeks between May 1 and August 31, 2020.
 Social Justice Fellows receive their first installment (except Debwewin) before the placement.
 The balance of the Fellowship Funds will be provided after receipt of the Experience Report and Critical Reflection (September 2020).
 Fellowships, each in the amount of $5,000 CDN, will be awarded for international or domestic placements.
 Additional funds may be available to support extraordinary travel costs.

-The student is required to submit, before 12 noon on Monday, September 21, 2020, an Experience Report to you with a copy to the .
+The student is required to submit, before 12 noon on Monday, September 21, 2020, an Experience Report to you with a copy to the Student Services Office.
 In general, this report will include a description of the work completed, details of any problems encountered, and suggestions for improving the experience in the future.

-Students are also required to prepare an end of placement a Critical Reflection (10 pages), to be submitted to you and .
+Students are also required to prepare an end of placement a Critical Reflection (10 pages), to be submitted to you and Student Services Office.
 Please review the Guidelines for the Critical Reflection with the student.
 Rather than spending significant amounts of time describing an incident, students should focus on their responses, reactions, and reflections.
 A paper that is solely descriptive does not meet the goals of the exercise, because description alone does not offer reflection and analysis.
 Students should write in the first person.

 As Advisor, you do not need to grade the Report or the Reflection.
 Please confirm that it meets the requirements and provide brief feedback for the Reflective Assignment.
 You might provide this feedback as a final debriefing meeting after the end of the placement.